The Joseph Rowntree Charitable Trust aims to fund work which will contribute to the ongoing transformation of the Northern Ireland conflict.

 - community development or community relations projects that do not relate directly to the priority interests outlined above

 - any form of personal healing or therapeutic work, including counselling

 - work related to the past which is primarily concerned with particular events during the conflict.

-The next deadline for applications to the Northern Ireland programme is Monday 21 August 2017.
+The next deadline for applications to the Northern Ireland programme is 12 noon on Monday 21 August 2017.
 Please note that we have split deadlines for our programmes - for further information see When to apply.